skunkiferous/Meta/api/README.md

 The "create" method for collection properties should be called "get", with the normal get being called "getRaw".

-Add an "empty array" instance to every type instance.

 The part of the bean processor that generates the property code should be separated into it's own class, so that property generation become customizable.

-We need to have a Collection Bean property that returns the "content".
-That is the only way to get equals/hashCode/toString, ... to work correctly.
-We should also have at least size as virtual property.

 Once we have virtual properties, we need to add some to Bean and Entity.